publysher/blog.publysher.nl/_posts/2012-02-19-improving-appengine-performance.md

   - java
   - jpa
   - objectify
+description: "How I migrated from JPA to Objectify to improve GAE performance"
 ---

 This weekend, I have migrated my [Google AppEngine][] application [Zoo Wizard][] from JPA to [Objectify][].